MuhammadQuran17/isra36agent/README.md

 Make sure to fill in your credentials:

 1. Your OpenAI or OpenRouter API key
-2. Access to a local PostgreSQL / (MySQL will be available in isra36 website) database for test execution
+2. Access to a local PostgreSQL / MySQL database for test execution

-You can view your generated tables using your preferred PostgreSQL GUI.
+You can view your generated tables using your preferred SQL GUI.
 We recommend **DBeaver**.
 Alternatively, you can activate the **“Deactivated DB Visualization”** nodes below.
 To use them, connect each to the most recent successful **Set** node and manually adjust the output.
 However, the easiest and most efficient method is to use a GUI.